 Foster Care Funding and Federal Programs

-In most states foster children are eligible for Medicaid cards which cover medical, dental, and counseling services.
+In most states, foster children are eligible for Medicaid cards which cover medical, dental, and counseling services.
 Foster children have the same minimum health benefits as children in the Aid to Families with Dependent Children (AFDC) program.
-Most Federal funds for AFDC and foster children's health care come through Federal Medicaid (Title XIX of the Social Security Act).
+Most federal funds for AFDC and foster children's health care come through Federal Medicaid.